-More generally, the picture that emerges is one of a temporary topological representation, glued together by diverging and converging circumstantial connectivity patterns, something like the correlation structure proposed by von der Malsburg (1981) or the braid structure proposed by Bienenstock (1995): divergence from inputs that are functionally common to a collection of two or more cells rendered partially synchronous by virtue of these shared inputs; convergence from a collection of partially synchronous pre-synaptic cells to postsynaptic cells sensitive to well-timed cooperative inputs.
-Abeles (1982) seems to have been among the first to recognize the potential computational advantage of these loops of diverging and converging connections.
-(See also Izhikevich et al. (2004) for a recent computational theory based upon a similar principle).
-The picture that I have in mind, however, is somewhat different from that of the cell assembly that operates in phase with a more-or-less global rhythm, or by a lock-step synchronous activity across an entire subpopulation (as discussed for example by Abeles (1982), Abeles (1991), Bienenstock (1995), Crick (1984) and Shastri and Ajjanagadde (1993)).
+sentation, glued together by diverging and converging circumstantial connectivity patterns, something like the correlation structure proposed by von der Malsburg [58] or the braid structure proposed by Bienenstock [10]: divergence from inputs that are functionally common to a collection of two or more cells rendered partially synchronous by virtue of these shared inputs; convergence from a collection of partially synchronous presynaptic cells to postsynaptic cells sensitive to well-timed cooperative inputs.
+Abeles [1] seems to have been among the first to recognize the potential computational advantage of these loops of diverging and converging connections.
+(See also Izhikevich et al. [28] for a recent computational theory based upon a similar principle).
+The picture that I have in mind, however, is somewhat different from that of the cell assembly that operates in phase with a more-or-less global rhythm, or by a lock-step synchronous activity across an entire sub-population (as discussed for example by Abeles [1, 2], Bienenstock [10], Crick [13], and Shastri & Ajjanagadde [45]).
 The topology being proposed here is local and hierarchical, defined at any one level by overlapping pieces and across levels by part-whole relationships.

 Of course the idea that the brain builds an accurate interpretation out of purely feed-forward computations is too simple.
-Vision engineers know that accurate segmentation, for example, is impossible without top-down calculations representing a feed-back of contextual information and prior expectation.
+Vision engineers know that accurate segmentation, for example, is impossible without top-down calculations representing a feedback of contextual information and prior expectation.
 And neuro-anatomists know that most visual areas receive more fibers from feed-back connections than they send through feed-forward connections.
 But it is possible that the same dynamical principles apply to the feed-back pathways, and that a particular pattern of activity is selected and reinforced by virtue of highly circumstantial, functional, common inputs from the top down.
 The picture of a temporary connectivity made up of divergent/convergent loops would be the same whether viewed from the bottom up or the top down.
-This opens the door to much the same mechanisms of functional common input, synchrony, and coincidence detection in the feedback pathway (Fig. 8).
+This opens the door to much the same mechanisms of functional common input, synchrony, and coincidence detection in the feed-back pathway (Figure 8).
 Perhaps the two, the feed-forward and feed-back pathways, work towards a consensus, whereby expectation and context are resolved with otherwise ambiguous sensory signals.
-Carpenter and Grossberg (1987); Mumford (1991); Mumford (1992), and Ullman, 1995 have proposed similar interpretations of feed-forward/feed-back dynamics.
+Carpenter & Grossberg [12], Mumford [36, 37], and Ullman [54] have proposed similar interpretations of feed-forward/feed-back dynamics.

 These ideas bring us back to the molecule metaphor, in which visual perception is akin to a process of building an elaborate and extended representation out of neuronal activities, with an image-dependent topology that is realized through explicit and temporary connections.
 Functional common input would bind the pieces-the atoms-through statistical dependence, most likely partial synchrony.
-In any one realization the connectivity would be sparse, reflecting something of the topology of the visual scene, albeit with a superimposed hierarchical structure, and perhaps elaborated by abstract conjunctionsfolds-that are not literally local ("same", "parallel", and so-on).
-The remarkable connectivity of the brain (some estimate the graph-theoretic "diameter" to be smaller than by the studies of Van Essen et al. (1992) and Lewis and Van Essen (2000), would facilitate this sort of representation by providing a rich anatomical scaffolding that makes close functional pairings possible even among physically distant cells.
+In any one realization the connectivity would be sparse, reflecting something of the topology of the visual scene, albeit with a superimposed hierarchical structure, and perhaps elaborated by abstract conjunctions-folds-that are not literally local ("same", "parallel", and so-on).
+The remarkable connectivity of the brain (some estimate the graph-theoretic "diameter" to be smaller than 10-"six degrees of separation"), as revealed for example by the studies of van Essen et al. [55, 31], would facilitate this sort of representation by providing a rich anatomical scaffolding that makes close functional pairings possible even among physically distant cells.